Efthymios-Stathakis/vs-detection/docs/REPORT.md

 ### 1.2 Data augmentation

 To improve the robustness and generalization of a model, one can employ various audio data augmentation techniques.
-Two methods, that can be used, are frequency masking and noise addition:
+Some methods, that can be used, are frequency masking, noise addition and, of course, public datasets:

-1. Open dataset usage: Audio classification is a popular and there are several open-source datasets that can be used to augment the data.
+1. Open dataset usage: Audio classification is a popular topic and there are several open-source datasets that can be used to augment the data.
 In fact, we have added some audio clips to the `laughing` category from the [VocalSound](https://github.com/YuanGongND/vocalsound) dataset, which contains samples from different categories, including `coughing` and `laughter`.

 2. Noise Addition: This method involves adding random noise to the audio signal.
 By introducing controlled amounts of noise, we can help the model learn to distinguish between relevant audio features and background noise.
 This is especially important for real-world applications where clean audio signals are rare.
 This is already part of the dataset, in particular, the audio clips in the folders `mix{k}_cough_train` where k=1,2,3 or 4 contain background noise.